TAMU-CSCE435-Pearce/Project/README.md

-    Run the batch file, giving array size, number of threads, array fill type (0 for random, 1 for sorted, 2 for reverse sorted), and the sorting algorithm to run ()
+    Run the batch file, giving array size, number of threads, array fill type (0 for random, 1 for sorted, 2 for reverse sorted), and the sorting algorithm to run (0 for bitonic)
     $ sbatch project.grace_job <a> <p> <t> <s>